wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

       This will help you to identify the physical device by Alias name later.

-      This is not a required field: you may leave this empty.
+      This is not a required field; you may leave this empty.

    2. **MAC Address**